 At the same time, you can’t assume a designer will be better just because their pricing is the highest.
 Rather than letting cost be your determining factor, take all factors into consideration.

 Does the designer communicate well?

 When you email the designer, how long does it take them to respond?
 Anything over 24 hours is probably too long, unless of course they are on vacation (wait, what’s a vacation?).
-Another question to ask is how well does the designer communicate?
+Does the designer take time to answer your questions in a thorough and concise manner?
 When you email or call, do they answer all of your questions?
 Do they rush through their responses?
 Are they polite and professional?

 There will be a lot of back and forth conversations between you and your designer during a project.
-The last thing you want is to be confused, left in the dark, or waiting for answers.
+The last thing you want is to be confused, left in the dark, or not on the same page in terms of design expectations.
 Communication is key.

 Does the designer have a presentable website?

 In today’s world, a graphic designer without a website is like a story with no ending.
 It just doesn’t make sense.
 You don’t want to hand over your hard earned money to some anonymous person who can’t provide you with a solid portfolio or information about themselves and their services.
 A website also shows that the designer is dedicated and not fly by night.

 Some design firms, and even freelance designers outsource their projects to others for a commission.
 So when you think you are hiring a particular designer for his or her skills, you may just end up with the newbie working on your project, or even someone overseas.
 This practice is fine as long as the client is aware, but sometimes there is no mention of this.
 Don’t be afraid to ask who is going to be handling your project, so you know what you are paying for and who you will be communicating with.

 I’m always open to discussion.
 Please leave your comments below.